cvmfs/cvmfs/doc/mountless-ingest.md

 - **Data chunks** (content-addressed blobs) are written directly to S3 via the `S3FanoutManager`, bypassing the gateway entirely.
-- **Catalog objects** (SQLite metadata databases) are posted to the gateway's `POST /api/v1/catalogs/:token` endpoint, which ensures transactional consistency of the repository's Merkle tree.
+- **Catalog objects** (SQLite metadata databases) keep the normal gateway path (`POST /api/v1/payloads`, committed with `POST /api/v1/leases/:token`), which ensures transactional consistency of the repository's Merkle tree.

+Only the gateway upstream is required, not mountless ingest: the S3 uploader is a variant of the gateway uploader and still needs a lease/session to push catalogs through.
+It works with a mounted publisher too.

 ---